 Candidate must submit a written report that reflects a professional health physics effort to be reviewed by an American Board of Health Physics (ABHP) member.

-You can get details of all you need to know about all other certification with a little research.
+You can get details of all you need to know about all other certifications with a little research.

 Conclusion

-Radiation Health and Safety Certification is necessary if you are working in industry where different forms of radiations are generated or you want to develop a career in radiation safety or you want to work in a professional area that uses different forms of radiations.
+Radiation Health and Safety Certification is necessary if you are working in an industry where different forms of radiation are generated, or you want to develop a career in radiation safety, or you want to work in a professional area that uses different forms of radiation.

-From the article you can follow any career path based on your area of interest as we have mention some radiation certifications you can acquire and a clear path for one.
+From the article, you can follow any career path based on your area of interest, as we have mentioned some radiation certifications you can acquire and a clear path for one.

 Related Posts